goderich/dissertation/dissertation.md

 |           | mahaʔ\*   |          |          |        | 'to go (AV)' |
 |           | halan\*   |          |          | halan  | 'to go (LV)' |

 I found the Plngawan verb *mahaʔ\~halan* in Shih's and Chen's theses.
 It is unclear how it differs from *musaʔ*, since both are glossed as 'to go'.
-When conducting fieldwork on C'uli', I elicited the forms *salan* and *halan* for 'to go (LV)', with apparently the same meaning, but I did not come across the AV form of *halan*.
+When conducting fieldwork on Klesan, I elicited the forms *salan* and *halan* for 'to go (LV)', with apparently the same meaning, but I did not come across the AV form of *halan*.

 Note that unlike other dialects, the Squliq forms *ʔəsan* 'to go (LV)' and *swaʔun* 'how (PV)' are regular, without an alternating /l/.
 This is a later innovation in Squliq, which regularized many of its irregular verbs.
 See @sec:paradigm-leveling for more information on this regularization phenomenon.